Cosmelon/bigrat.monster-event/README.txt

     - to return to the lobby, just use main:returnlobby in your win function and add specifics to main:lobby
     - IMPORTANT: On push, code is sent to the minecraft server via GitHub Actions, disable the workflow to prevent it

-Globally tracked scoreboards
-    - currentGame tracks what game is being currently played but is independent of each game's round system
-    - teamCheck always tracks the number of players on each team to prevent gameloop
-    - yCos tracks every user's y level
-    - playersOnline - self-explantory

 currently used prefixes
+    .global
     $spleef
     !race
     ~sg
     ?blockParty

-Disclaimers:
-    - A lot of the code that I've written sucks really, really hard and hurts to look at, optimizing and cleaning up is in the works but I'm currently focused on functionality first
-    - the rng systems that I have made are absolutely terrible, a better alternative is in the works but low priority
+Globally tracked scoreboards (.global)
+    - currentGame - what game is being currently played but is independent of each game's round system
+    - teamCheck - the number of players on each team; prevents gameloop
+    - yCos - y level
+    - playersOnline - offline = 1, online = 0